Swirl AI and the New Era of Car Sales

 Total Game Changer

 This isn’t just theory; Swirl proved its worth in the real world.
-BYD allowed a live deployment on their consumer website using several different models.
+BYD enabled live deployment on their consumer website across several models.

 After 90 days, the BYD deployment resulted in “Over $10 million in incremental sales in 90 days.
 13% of engaged website visitors booked a test drive…” according to Swirl AI.
-In fairness, it’s important to point out that BYD, globally, is the hot ticket in terms of new vehicle sales lately, so that interest may be partially responsible for some of the increase.
+In fairness, it’s important to point out that, globally, BYD has been the hot ticket in new vehicle sales lately.
+Still, $10 million is impressive.

-Anyone looking for an AI success story, not overpromises, not dystopian predictions, look to the dealership experience as the perfect example.
+Anyone looking for an AI success story should look to the dealership experience as the perfect example.
 Swirl means more money for small businesses in communities across the U.S., and the only “person” to lose their job is “Jenni,” the chatbot avatar.
 Thank goodness, she does a terrible job.

 Comments